jakkal6/snowflash/README.md

 You may also want to check out [SNEWPY](https://github.com/SNEWS2/snewpy), an implementation of the SNOwGLoBES pipeline for multiple CCSN codes.

-`flash_snowglobes` contains two modules:

-## 1. flash2snowglobes
-Modules to convert FLASH data to neutrino fluxes and run snowglobes.

-Credit: Adapted from scripts written by [MacKenzie Warren](https://github.com/mackenzie-warren).
+Credit: Portions are adapted from scripts written by [MacKenzie Warren](https://github.com/mackenzie-warren).

-The main loop is `flash2snowglobes.py`, which takes FLASH input, converts it to the neutrino fluences for snowglobes, runs snowglobes on each time bin, then extracts the output.
-Currently defaults to 5ms time bins.
+The main script is `snowglobes/flash2snowglobes.py`, which takes FLASH output, converts it to neutrino fluences at Earth for snowglobes, runs snowglobes on each time bin, and extracts the output.

 The extracted output is in the form of average detected energies and neutrino counts.

-## 2. snow_data

-Subpackage for handling and plotting snowglobes output, as used in the electron-capture rate project.

-The main class is `snow_data.SnowData`.